tnnt-devteam/tnnt-backend/README.md

 * `minscore` is player's minimum score for a winning game
 * `highscore` is player's high score for a winning game
 * `maxstreaklen` is player's longest streak's length
+* `realtime` is player's fastest realtime of a winning game, in human readable format
 * `ratio` is player's ascension ratio (only exists for ascending players)
 * `streaks` is list of player's streaks, streaks are in turn lists